Work to remove driftwood from popular BoP spot

 Whakatāne District Council is collaborating with Ngāti Hokopu to remove and tidy up Te Hau O Te Rangi Tutua, also known as “The Heads” in Whakatāne.

-Ngāti Hokopu kaumātua Charlie Bluett said because the awa’s detritus and driftwood had no way to leave the stream, it was up to people to get in and do the mahi.
+Ngāti Hokopu kaumātua Charlie Bluett said because the awa’s detritus and driftwood had no way to leave the river, it was up to people to get in and do the mahi.

 “The awa keeps bringing rubbish in and it flows to our river mouth; none of it can wash out or clear up, so that is what we are focusing on with the Whakatāne council, to help them safely do the mahi by providing karakia this morning.”